maltehedderich/blog/docs/posts/tabular_q_learning.md

     exploration_rate = min_exploration_rate + (max_exploration_rate - min_exploration_rate) * np.exp(-exploration_decay_rate*episode)
 ```

-We begin by resetting the environment and initializing the `done` variable to `False`.
-The `done` variable is used to determine when the episode is over.
-The episode is over when the agent reaches the goal state or falls into a hole.
+We start by resetting the environment and setting `done` to `False`.
+This variable indicates when the episode ends, either when the agent reaches the goal state or falls into a hole.

-Next, we loop through the steps in the episode.
-In each step, we determine whether to explore or exploit.
-If the exploration threshold is greater than the exploration rate, then we exploit.
-This means that we take the action with the highest Q-value for the given state.
-Otherwise, we explore.
-This means that we take a random action.
+We then loop through the steps in the episode.
+In each step, we decide whether to explore or exploit.
+If the exploration threshold exceeds the exploration rate, we exploit by taking the action with the highest Q-value for the current state.
+Otherwise, we explore by taking a random action.

-Next, we take the action and observe the reward and the next state.
-We then update the Q-table using the Bellman Equation.
+After taking the action, we observe the reward and the next state.
+We update the Q-table using the Bellman Equation.

-Finally, we update the exploration rate using an exponential decay function.
-This ensures that the agent explores less and less as it learns more about the environment.
+Finally, we update the exploration rate using an exponential decay function, ensuring the agent explores less as it learns more about the optimal action-selection policy.

-## Evolution of the Q-Table
+## Progression of the Q-Table

-Let's take a look at the evolution of the Q-table over time.
-Remember that each row in the Q-table represents a state and each column represents an action.
+Let's examine how the Q-table progresses over time.
+Each row in the Q-table represents a state, while each column represents an action.
 The Q-value for a state-action pair is stored in the corresponding cell.
-In our frozen lake game, there are 16 states and 4 actions.
+In our frozen lake game, there are 16 states and 4 actions, resulting in a Q-table with 16 rows and 4 columns.

-This means that the Q-table has 16 rows and 4 columns.
-The first row represents the top left cell in the grid-world.
-The first column represents the action `Left`.
-The second column represents the action `Down`.
-The third column represents the action `Right`.
-The fourth column represents the action `Up`.
+The first row corresponds to the top left cell in the grid-world.
 The states are numbered from 0 to 15, starting from the top left cell and moving left to right and top to bottom.
+The columns represent the actions `Left`, `Down`, `Right`, and `Up` respectively.

+Keep in mind that your Q-tables might look slightly different due to the random exploration.

-After 100 episodes, the Q-table looks like this:
+After 100 episodes, the Q-table appears as follows:

 | State | Left | Down | Right | Up  |
 | ----- | ---- | ---- | ----- | --- |